Updated November 18, 2020

 Our student groups are hosting virtual and in-person meetings and events.
 We held a virtual campus activities night for students to meet and engage with over 60 of our student groups and organizations on campus.

 We are also offering weekend and evening social programming.
 Our director of campus activities is working with her team and other student organizations to host a variety of virtual and limited in-person events including Netflix parties, online mixers, escape rooms, comedy shows, magic shows, trivia night, salsa party, musical bingo, and more.
 We will also provide take-away events.
 Once a week, students will be able to pick up activity kits from the Worner Center to take back to their rooms.
 Activities include paint-by-number, yoga mats, clay kits, and many other options.
 Our Residential Experience teams including our residential life coordinators and our RAs will continue to offer programming and support to students both on campus and remotely.

 Our Outdoor Education Department will also offer robust programming for our students this year.
-We are exploring the possibility of in-person Priddy trips.
-There are also some virtual Priddy trips coming up later in the year.
-We are also providing workshops for students, including the recent bike maintenance workshop that was well attended by first-year students.
+We are also providing workshops for students, including the bike maintenance workshop that was well attended by first-year students.